stephansturges/Tator/readme.md

 - **Embedded CLIP trainer** – start training jobs from the UI, watch convergence metrics, and reuse cached embeddings across runs.
 - **Model switcher** – activate new CLIP + regression pairs without restarting the server; metadata keeps backbone/labelmap in sync.
 - **Predictor budget control** – dial the number of warm SAM predictors (1–3) and monitor their RAM usage so the UI can stay snappy on machines with more headroom.
-- **One-click SAM bbox tweak** – press `X` while a bbox is selected to resubmit it through SAM (and CLIP if enabled) for a quick cleanup.
+- **One-click SAM bbox tweak** – press `X` while a bbox is selected to resubmit it through SAM (and CLIP if enabled) for a quick cleanup; double-tap `X` to fan the tweak out to the entire class.
+- **Live request queue** – a small corner overlay lists every in-flight SAM preload/activation/tweak so you always know what the backend is working on.
 - **Prometheus metrics** – enable `/metrics` via `.env` for operational visibility.

 ## Repository Layout